MaxDreisbach/PINNs4Drops/README.md

 The reconstruction requires for each time step an image in `path_to_processed_image_data` and a `.txt` file containing a decimal number that indicates the physical time.
 (Run `python -m apps.extract_timestep_test_data.py` to generate time step labels for new datasets)

-The reconstruction results are saved under `./PIFu/results/name_of_experiment` and contain an `.obj` file representing the 3D gas-liquid interface and `.obj` files containing the inferred velocity and pressure fields.
+The reconstruction results are saved under `./PIFu/results/name_of_experiment` and contain an `.obj` file representing the 3D gas-liquid interface and `.vtk` files containing the inferred velocity and pressure fields.
 Additional plotting 2D slices of the predicted fields maybe be activated in `./lib/train_util/`.
 Further plotting options can be adjusted in `./lib/plotting/`. \
 The resolution of the reconstruction can be controlled with the flag `--resolution {res}`, with a default value of 512.